Fig. 8.77. Capacitor: 1 – cooler hose No.1; 2 – cooler hose No.2; 3 – capacitor

 Drain the automatic transmission fluid (models with automatic transmission).

-Attention!
+Warning!
 If moisture or impurities enter the cooling circuit, the cooling capacity of the circuit will be reduced and abnormal noise will be heard.

 Disconnect the radiator hose from the radiator.